dasta400/asmdc/README.md

 Technically it is possible (but not tested) to use this project with any other kind of computer or microcontroller that has a serial communication port.

 ---

+## This branch

+Initially I had the ASMDC as controller for FDD, RTC and SD card, but I was adding code I stumbled with Arduino errors because apparently I was using more memory than the available.
+Hence, I decided to separate the code in branches.

+This branch contains ONLY the code necessary for the FDD controller.

+---